Overview of Project Template Development

 Tier Availability: Business

 PensionPro's workflow system is based upon the successful development of Project Templates.
 To understand the lingo, a Project Template is a blueprint of the processes in your firm.
-For example, an annual 401(k) administration template is a blueprint of the sequence of tasks that should be followed each time administration services are performed by your staff.
-The tasks should represent your firm's best practices and be uniform across all personnel.
-Project Templates can be created for many types of Projects, from internal management projects to fee disclosure projects, and can occur only once or reoccur on several frequencies from daily to annual.
-A Project Template is editable by users with rights to the maintenance menu.
+For example, an annual 401(k) administration Template is a blueprint of the sequence of steps (or "Tasks") that should be followed each time 401(k) administration services are performed by your staff.
+The Tasks should represent your firm's best practices and be uniform across all personnel.
+Project Templates can be created for many types of Projects—from internal management projects to fee disclosure projects—and might take place once, or recur at a set frequency, such as daily or monthly.

 Two important items to remember as you move forward with Project Template development:

-1. Project Templates are the blueprints of projects that are created and edited by the user.
-They should reflect the best practices of your firm.
+1. Project Templates are the blueprints that outline how a Project progresses.
+They should reflect the processes and best practices of your firm.

 2. Projects are created when Project Templates are launched to a plan.
-Projects can be overridden by those with rights, but the actual Project cannot be edited.
+Projects can be abandoned or deleted by users with the necessary Security Rights, but the actual Project cannot be edited.

 Stages of Project Template Development